 Please note: Airport/hotel transfer included if on embarkation and disembarkation day.
 The crew will collect original application/liability release forms from all guests at the time of boarding.
 In addition, dive accident insurance that includes transport to the chamber is required in the Maldives.
 Travel insurance is strongly recommended.
 Please take a moment to check your passport expiration dates so there won’t be an unpleasant last-minute surprise.

 Please note that on all regular itineraries there are 3 transfers from the airport to the boat on boat departure day; 11:00 am, 1:00 pm, and 4:00 pm.

-For those on the 11:00 am transfer, the boat may not be completely ready and they may not move into their cabins until 1:00 pm.
+For those on the 11:00 am transferring, the boat may not be completely ready and they may not move into their cabins until 1:00 pm.
 Guests arriving on boat departure day will be met by a boat representative wearing an EMPEROR MALDIVES T-shirt and holding an EMPEROR MALDIVES sign.
 The meeting point is outside the airport, beside the information desk.